 6. What would happen to me if my spouse passed away suddenly or became unable to produce income?

-This is a question that some of us truly aren’t prepared for.
+This is a money management question that some of us truly aren’t prepared for.
 Because scenarios like this don’t seem to happen to us every day, often times we don’t see it as a money question we should be asking ourselves.
 However, it’s important to ask yourself this, and to make sure you have a plan set into place in case your family had to survive off of one income for an extended period of time.

 7. What would happen to me if I were to lose my job tomorrow, and couldn’t become employed right away?

 Do you have a backup plan for reemployment?
 Are you an attractive and eye-catching hire?
 Those are two questions you will need to be ready to answer if you’re ever faced with this situation.
 What will you and your family do for income if you are no longer bringing in a consistent one?
 Making sure you have a plan set in place is extremely vital (i.e. emergency fund).

 8. What was the last money mistake I made, and why did I make it?